 Determining fault for your car accident is an important step toward recovering compensation for your medical bills and property repairs.
 In Arizona, if you didn’t cause the crash, you are not financially responsible for related damage.
-Before you can recover a monetary award, you or your Queen Creek car accident attorney must determine and prove someone else’s fault.
+Before you can recover a monetary award, you or your Scottsdale car accident lawyer must determine and prove someone else’s fault.
 Learn how fault is determined in a car accident to understand what to expect from your case.

 Evidence refers to information or facts that help determine whether a belief is true.
 During a car accident case, the burden of proof is a preponderance of the evidence.
 This means that an injured party, or plaintiff, needs enough clear evidence to convince a judge or jury that a defendant is more likely than not responsible for causing the collision before the plaintiff can recover compensation.
 Determining fault requires careful evaluation and collection of key evidence against the defendant.

 Evidence in a car accident case may include:

 Evaluating all of the evidence available can help an insurance company, judge or jury determine who is to blame for the crash.
 Note that a police report alone does not determine fault.
 Law enforcement does not have the power to assign civil liability for a car accident.
 Instead, the report will contain the officer’s opinion as to who or what caused the crash.
 This can serve as evidence during a car accident claim but is not a confirmation of fault alone.